tanyaweaver/python-dev-accelerator/_sources/lectures/pyramid_day2.txt

         html = response.html
         self.assertEqual(len(ENTRIES), len(html.findAll("article")))

 That's our new functional test for the home page.
 Notice that instead of simply testing for the existence of any article tag, it tests specifically that the number on the page matches the number of journal entries.
-This is the type of test you want, and you can keep the general form of this one the same when we incorporate data models (with some minor tweaks).
+This is the type of test you want, and you can keep the general form of this one the same when we incorporate data models.
 Now, run ``tox`` and look at that sweet, sweet coverage:

 .. code-block:: bash